hypermine-bc/labs/content/posts/ssi-intro.md

 Till now we have observed that the root cause of digital identities not being able to provide privacy and security is involvement of the intermediate authorities and the control of the identities!!!
 So, the organisations have come up with the next level of digital identity management system which aims to give the owner of the identities complete control over it.

 The best example of this would be social logins, where you would see login with gmail or facebook while registering with a new application.
 Before you login to the application using your gmail identity, Google requests your consent before allowing the new application to access your data.
 Therefore, providing users the right to restrict the exposure of their information.
-This type of digital identity system is known as [user-centric digital identities]( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.408.9490&rep=rep1&type=pdf).
+This type of digital identity system is known as **[user-centric digital identities]( http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.408.9490&rep=rep1&type=pdf)**.
 This is the existing type of digital identity system.
 Still, the user identity details are stored at the identity provider. which means the risk of security and privacy raised with the centralised identity management system is not addressed.
 Hence, it suffers from many shortcomings like minimal exposure of credentials, elimination of central authority etc., that need to be fixed before it can be considered truly secure, privacy friendly and usable.

 > Somehow, security and privacy has become a distant dream !!☹️